 Watersheds are areas of land that water flows across, through or under before ultimately draining into creeks, streams, rivers, lakes or oceans.
 NTMWD relies on watersheds to capture and direct precipitation to its sources of water supply.

-Lavon Lake is the uppermost reservoir on the East Fork of the Trinity River and provides drinking water to more than 1.6 million residents in North Texas.
+Lavon Lake is the uppermost reservoir on the East Fork of the Trinity River and provides drinking water to 1.7 million residents in North Texas.
 The 492,095 acres that drain into the lake, known as the Lavon Lake watershed, includes parts of Collin, Fannin, Grayson, and Hunt Counties.
 Major tributaries to the lake include the East Fork of the Trinity River, Indian Creek, Pilot Grove Creek, Sister Grove Creek, and Wilson Creek.

 Healthy watersheds are vital because they can help reduce flooding and erosion impacts, and filter sediments and contaminants from water before it enters storage or recreation areas.

 The first step in protecting water quality is to prevent contaminants from entering the source.
 Our watershed protection team works closely with the public, cities and partner agencies to identify and implement measures aimed at protecting and improving source water quality.
 We manage watersheds carefully to not only protect and improve water quality, but also to protect habitats that support plants, animals and recreation.

 NTMWD obtains raw water from Lavon Lake, Lake Texoma, Jim Chapman Lake, Lake Tawakoni, Lake Bonham, and East Fork Reuse Project.
 Each of these sources is supplied by runoff from its respective watersheds.
 Learn more about Our Water System.